-There is a policy regarding the use of mobile phones, cameras and other digital recording devices e.g. i-Pads.
+5.9 There is a policy regarding the use of mobile phones, cameras and other digital recording devices e.g. i-Pads.
 For online safety, there is within the policy support about children accessing the internet whilst they're at school using data on their phones (3G or 4G networks).

 There is a policy for remote learning that demonstrates on understanding of how to follow safeguarding procedures when planning remote education strategies and teaching remotely during the coronavirus (COVID-19) outbreak.
-(All IT policies are located on the school website
+(All IT policies are located in the shared staff google drive and available on the school website)